supardyke/ci_timing_master/README.md

 # ci_timing_master
-Codeigniter library and model to play with time,get time in unix and other timie manipulation
+Codeigniter library and model to play with time,get time in unix format and other time manipulation like tomorrow, next week Will prepare a proper documentation